General-purpose bomb: Retarded (high drag) versions

+The retarder is used to allow the aircraft escape the "blast pattern" in low altitude delivery.

-Modern British GP bombs
+British

 The principal modern British bombs are 540 lb and 1000 lb, and are no longer in service.
 The smaller 540 lb was retired with the demise of the Harrier GR9 aircraft with the larger 1000 lb being retired in Apr 2019.
 Currently the UK only uses the 500 lb class Paveway IV weapon system.
 The warhead is a modified enhanced Mk 82 warhead.

-Soviet and Russian GP bombs
+Soviet and Russian

 The Russian term for general-purpose bomb is fugasnaya aviatsionnaya bomba (FAB) and followed by the bomb's nominal weight in kilograms.
 Most Russian iron bombs have circular ring airfoils rather than the fins used by Western types.